konstantinos-dimitriou/Neural-network-solvers-for-ODEs/Logistic_equation/README.md

 python solve_ode.py
 ```
 Loads the trained model and evaluates it on a set of $(u_0, r)$ pairs, comparing the
 network output to the exact solution.
+Similar to prediction an evaluation plot is
+saved to `PLOTS/`.

 **Run tests**
 ```bash